jakzo/NeonWhiteMods/mods/ResetSkipTimes/README.md

-🗑️ Resets times which achieved using skips not possible on the Steam version of the game.
+🗑️ Resets times which were achieved using skips not possible on the Steam version of the game.
 Specifically on the Xbox version of the game in The Third Temple there is a finish sitting out-of-bounds allowing the entire level to be skipped.

 > A future version of this mod may save separate times for with and without skip so you can switch between them by installing or uninstalling this mod.